robotics-rs/robotics.rs/README.md

 ## Framework

+* [copper](https://github.com/copper-project/copper-rs) - Copper is a user-friendly robotics framework designed for creating fast and reliable robots.
+Copper is to robots what a game engine is to games.
 * [dora-rs](https://github.com/dora-rs/dora) - A fast and simple robotics frameworks for AI.
 * [OpenRR](https://github.com/openrr/openrr) - Open Rust Robotics
 * [Zenoh](https://zenoh.io) - A high performance and extremely low overhead Pub/Sub/Query protocol.
 Quickly becoming the protocol of choice for Robot-to-Anything communication.